-a.
+- a.
 Name of the product as commonly used in the trade.

-The name established by law or, if this is lacking, a brief description of the product.
+The name established by law or, if this is lacking, a brief description of the product. - b.

-b.
 List of ingredients and food additives in descending order by weight.

-The following ingredients require a specific statement on the label: GMOs, packaging gases, sweeteners, aspartame, poly oils, quinine, caffeine, phytosterols, phyostanols, and licorice.
+The following ingredients require a specific statement on the label: GMOs, packaging gases, sweeteners, aspartame, poly oils, quinine, caffeine, phytosterols, phyostanols, and licorice. - c.

-c.
 Food allergen labeling rules were introduced by Directive 2003/89/EC that became effective on November 25, 2005.
 The following potential allergenic ingredients must be indicated on food labels: cereals containing gluten, crustaceans, eggs, fish, peanuts, soybeans, milk and dairy products (including lactose), nuts and nut products, sesame seeds, lupine and products thereof, mollusks and products thereof, and sulphite at concentrations of at least 10 mg per kg or 10 mg/l, celery, and mustard.
 Allergen labeling also applies to alcoholic beverages.
-Guidelines for the implementation of the allergen labeling rules are available in the Commission's Regulation (EC) 1169/2011 d.
+Guidelines for the implementation of the allergen labeling rules are available in the Commission's Regulation (EC) 1169/2011, fully harmonized through Greek Law 20303/21-12-2014.

+d.
 Quantitative Ingredient Declaration (QUID).